furkansarikaya/FS.Transport.AMQP/docs/saga.md

 # Saga Orchestration Guide

-This guide explains how to implement saga pattern for distributed transactions using FS.RabbitMQ.
+This guide explains how to implement saga pattern for distributed transactions using FS.StreamFlow.

 ## Table of Contents
 - [Overview](#overview)